a project supporting women in prison…

 to support this work…

 You can buy Kate a Ko-fi.
 Join her Patreon.
-Or contact Kate for more information.
+Or reach out!

-Your donation will directly support this work by softening the expenses of travel (gas mileage), toll fees, supplies, and volunteer training.
+You may donate to support this work directly by helping cover costs that make this work possible (gas mileage, toll fees, supplies, and volunteer training).
 You may also donate other supplies like books (a prized possession), writing journals, and art supplies.
-Contact Kate for direction how to do this.
+Please contact Kate.

 Thank you!